 Friend: In Hebrews, the author talks about hearing God’s voice. and entering God’s rest.
 He ends up talking about the power of God’s Word.
 That has helped me.
 The idea we can enter God’s rest here — today.

 Me: I’m not really connecting on the “rest” part.
-It’s more like I sleep and lie in bed to escape.
+It’s more like I sleep fitfully then lie in bed to escape.

 Friend: Would you say that nostalgia over past holidays is fundamentally a belief that there was a time when God was with you, and now God is not?